 Timbering on the Homestead

-there’s still a huge pile of logs that weren’t worth taking to the mill–according to the guy we used. we’re working on it, Drew is trying to cut it all into more manageable lengths, doing some splitting lengthwise for a split rail fence, garden borders, rustic benches, etc.
+There’s still a huge pile of logs that weren’t worth taking to the mill, according to the guy we contacted. we’re working on it.
+Drew is trying to cut it all into more manageable lengths.
+He is splitting some into lengthwise for a split rail fence, garden borders, rustic benches, etc.

-Like most of our experiences here there are things we are happy with, and things we could have improved–hindsight ‘doos-n-donts’.
+As most of our experiences here there are things we are happy with, and things we could have improved–hindsight ‘DOs-n-DON’Ts’.

 Hiring a forest mulcher to come in and mulch everything is another clean-up option.
 These mulchers can do everything up to eight inches which will take care of the majority, and they can clean up about 1 full acre a day.
 But, be aware, they charge about $1000.00 per day.

 So, us cheapskate homesteader types are going with the do-it-yourself option: We will *slowly* cut it all for firewood or wood crafts.
 One of our neighbors has a wood splitter, so he’s offered to trade for some of the wood for himself.

 Knowing your property boundaries is also important